ropiens/project-sandwich-man/README.md

 Command `make init` on the project repo.

 - the command clone all submodule-dependencies and install all python requirement modules.
+- after this command, you should source virtual environment using `source venv/bin/activate`.

 Then, run `make test` to check installation.
 If setup is succeeded, you can see the below environment.